argilla-io/argilla/docs/_source/guides/llms/practical_guides/fine_tune.md

 feedback_dataset = rg.FeedbackDataset.from_huggingface("argilla/databricks-dolly-15k-curated-en")
 ```

 We offer the option to provide a `formatting_func` to the `TrainingTask.for_supervised_fine_tuning`.
-This function is applied to each sample in the dataset and can be used for anced preprocessing and data formatting.
-The function should return a tuple of `text`  as `str`.
+This function is applied to each sample in the dataset and can be used for advanced preprocessing and data formatting.
+The function should return a `text` as `str`.

 ```python